habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### Vnic / Vif

 A virtual network interface.
-Basically an instance's network card is referred to as a vnic or vif.
+Basically an [[instance's|Jargon-Dictionary#Instance]] network card is referred to as a vnic or vif.

 ## W